MatDawit/AQW-Scripts/README.md

-# Game Automation Scripts
+# Multiplayer Platform Automation Scripts
-This repository contains custom scripts developed to enhance and automate functionality in a multiplayer online game.
+This repository contains custom scripts developed to enhance and automate functionality in a multiplayer online platform.